 The distance you will be able to walk varies from person to person.
 It is a good idea to build this distance up gradually to maintain fitness.
-You will not damage your hip by walking unless you take more weight through it than instructed.
+You will not damage your hip by walking unless you take more weight through it than instructed by your Physiotherapist.